YeonghunKO/mini_shopping_game/README.md

 # mini_shopping_game

 # skills used
--html
+- html
--css
+- css
--Vanila JS
+- Vanila JS

 # function
-you can choose which items to be displayed by clicking the button.
+- you can choose which items to be displayed by clicking the button.
 In other words, you can filter the items

 # I learned
 - fetching json